angelal4844/sep11-freedom-project/entries/entry03.md

 ```
 When I run it, it said that tree was not defined

-In addition, I learned that you need to add a sprite before calling the sprite.
+In addition, I looked at different examples in kaboomjs playground and learned that when using `onKeyDown()`, you need to add the sprite first before calling the sprite.
 ``` JS
 const player = add([
 	sprite("tree")